-Tunnel construction at the Fehmarnbelt offers excellent opportunities for small and medium-sized companies to be sub-contractors on the project.
+The tunnel construction in the Fehmarnbelt offers great opportunities for small and medium-sized companies that want to become sub-contractors to the project

 Requirement for proper conditions

 Femern A/S requires the contractor consortia to ensure proper conditions in terms of pay and employment, as well as in terms of the working environment, safety and housing.
 The main contractors will pass these requirements on to their sub-contractors, who are thus also required to meet Femern A/S’ demands.

 As the client, Femern A/S does not facilitate direct contact between the main and sub-contractors.
 Any agreement between the two is a commercial agreement reached by the parties on market terms.

 Fehmarn Belt Contractors (FBC) can be contacted via

 Femern Link Contractors (FLC) can be contacted via

 A number of business networks can also be found in the region offering advice about contacting the main contractors: